varunasthana92/face_swap_classical_deep_learning/Readme.md

 To run the PRNet deep learning model, download the repository provided in the above link along with the data from google drive.

-From the PRNET_files directory copy the below files to the downloaded PRNet repository:
+From the PRNet_files directory copy the below files to the downloaded PRNet repository:
 1) demo_copy.py
 2) tpsDeepLearning.py
 3) api.py